-Promotes Eye Health
+Promote Eye Health

-A 1-cup serving of homemade split pea soup may contain over 2,000 international units of vitamin A, or more than 50 percent of the amount of the nutrient healthy men and women need each day.
+A 1-cup serving of split pea soup may contain close to 2,500 international units of vitamin A, or more than 50 percent of the amount of the nutrient healthy men and women need each day.
 Split pea soup also contains smaller amounts of vitamins such as folate and vitamin C.

-Helps Lower Blood Pressure
+Lower Your Blood Pressure

-To maximize the benefits you can receive from the potassium in split pea soup, keep your sodium intake under control -- eating too much sodium and too little potassium may increase your chance of developing heart disease.
+To maximize the benefits you can receive from the potassium in split pea soup, keep your sodium intake under control — eating too much sodium and too little potassium may increase your chance of developing heart disease.
 Use low- or no-sodium broth when preparing split pea soup and avoid adding salt at the table.